How It Works

 As we explored the world of form and function, we interviewed individuals on the spectrum, parents, architects and builders to discuss our ideas for functional, sensitive and beautiful designs.
 We considered sight, sound, touch, smell, movement, light and more.
 Flooring, lighting, faucets, counters, cabinets and blinds were chosen to minimize sensitivities and allergies yet provide functionality and efficiency.
 Each unit is approximately 650 square feet with a living and dining area, bedroom, bathroom and full kitchen.

 We also understand the requirements and demands for those with autism who would like to live a more independent life.
 Independence is available with behind-the-scenes support, if necessary.
 With the help of 24-hour staff, security and the use of technology, we provide our members with the independence they desire and offer their families peace of mind that their loved ones are safe and successful in their new home.
 Our model serves young adults on the spectrum, who have varying needs.
 At Erik’s Retreat, members live as independently as possible based on their desire for support.
-Some may simply need to sign out when they leave and sign in upon their return.
-For others, a check-in system or technology may be used to track locations.
 Video cameras are used in all public places.
 Safety is our first priority and utmost concern.

-Erik’s Ranch consists of four properties located in the heart of the Absaroka Mountain Range only 40 minutes from the north entrance into Yellowstone National Park that are available for guest accommodations: the Guesthouse, Sophia’s House, the Lodge and Pool House.
+Erik’s Ranch consists of six properties located in the heart of the Absaroka Mountain Range only 40 minutes from the north entrance into Yellowstone National Park that are available for guest accommodations: Cargill-Earl Guesthouse, Sophia’s House, Elsa’s House, Meredith’s House, The Lodge, and Creekside Cabin.
 Young adults on the autism spectrum have the opportunity for employment at Erik’s Ranch assisting with all guest services, the equestrian program and groundskeeping.
-In addition, they lead tours that they help create based on their passions and interests including trail rides, wildlife hikes, Native American artifact viewing, fly fishing, rafting – and more – where they are the stars, not the outcasts.
+In addition, they lead tours that they help create based on their passions and interests including trail rides, wildlife hikes, Native American artifact viewing, roping, snowshoeing, rafting, – and more – where they are the stars.
 Our principles and care model is identical to that of Erik’s Retreat: bidirectional integration through voluntourism; individual community building and lifelong learning.
 Where vision knows no bounds.